Kentico/xperience-module-bynder/README.md

    - Use full size modal display mode – Select to set the display mode of the Bynder dialog to 'Full size modal' (this is recommended).
 If not selected, the smaller 'In a container' dialog will be used.
 <kbd>![Edit control settings](Images/edit_control_settings.PNG)</kbd>

-3. Copy the code of the page type from the Code tab in the Page types application.

 ### Live site
 Adjust the code of your live site application to display the selected images from Bynder: